Author: Robert M. Jotte, MD

 Should Nonsmokers Undergo Lung Cancer Screening?

 Among both nonsmokers and people who smoke, non-small cell lung cancer is the most common type.
-Typically, this disease spreads more slowly than the other major type of lung cancer: small cell lung cancer.
+Typically, this disease spreads slower than the other major type of lung cancer: small cell lung cancer.
 For nonsmokers, the most common form of non-small cell lung cancer is adenocarcinoma.

 “Different types of non-small cell lung cancer develop in different parts of the lung,” Dr. Jotte said.
 “Adenocarcinoma arises in the outer part of the organ in cells that make mucus.
 Importantly, we’re more likely to detect adenocarcinoma before it spreads to other locations.
 That’s helpful for treatment.”